digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 For the course *Digital Creativity* we explored the open source library **Google Magenta DDSP**.
 We decided to work mostly on Google Colab because it´s  much more convenient for us regarding installations, dependencies and training on GPU.
-The only exception to this is working with the dataset: It was all downloaded from [Google Clouds](https://console.cloud.google.com/storage/browser/tfds-data/datasets/nsynth/gansynth_subset.f0_and_loudness/2.3.3?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false) to a local disk  and and sorted there with [this notebook] (https://github.com/digwit678/DIGCREAT_AUDIO_PROCESSION/blob/main/data/data_sorting/NSYNTH-TFRECORD-SORT.ipynb).
+The only exception to this is working with the dataset: It was all downloaded from [Google Clouds](https://console.cloud.google.com/storage/browser/tfds-data/datasets/nsynth/gansynth_subset.f0_and_loudness/2.3.3?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false) to a local disk  and and sorted there [by using this notebook] (https://github.com/digwit678/DIGCREAT_AUDIO_PROCESSION/blob/main/data/data_sorting/NSYNTH-TFRECORD-SORT.ipynb).
 There  are arlready notebooks on converting your own wave data to the needed format (TFR) when working with DDSP.
 Since we did not have enough of the right wave data we used a TFR dataset with prepared MIDI samples.

 We accomodated ourselves to DDSP by going through a lot of the tutorials (<a href="https://github.com/magenta/ddsp/tree/main/ddsp/colab/tutorials">DDSP TUTORIALS</a> ).
- Afterwards we used our gathered and sorted TFR data for small training on a single instrument type and then *predict* a sample of another instrument with the help of an [adjusted DDSP notebook](https://github.com/digwit678/DIGCREAT_AUDIO_PROCESSION/blob/main/ddsp_notebooks_adjusted/small_training_trials/3_training_string_340_keyboard_harmonic.ipynb).   *Prediction* in this sense means, you predict how that sample (e.g. a keyboard tone) would sound with the sound characteristics (timbre) of a different instrument (e.g. string) or simpler: ***How would a keyboard tone sound if it played with a string sound/timbre ?***
+ Afterwards we used our gathered and sorted TFR data for small training on a single instrument type and then *predict* a sample of another instrument with the help of an [adjusted DDSP notebook](https://github.com/digwit678/DIGCREAT_AUDIO_PROCESSION/blob/main/ddsp_notebooks_adjusted/small_training_trials/3_training_string_340_keyboard_harmonic.ipynb) .   *Prediction* in this sense means, you predict how that sample (e.g. a keyboard tone) would sound with the sound characteristics (timbre) of a different instrument (e.g. string) or simpler: ***How would a keyboard tone sound if it played with a string sound/timbre ?***